fletchjp/MERG-Arduino-Kit110/CANshield/README.md

 All of the libraries needed for CANshield are available through the Library Manager which also prompts with updates for installed libraries.
 The user installs libraries into a fixed location which has all of the libraries which have been loaded, available for any sketch.

-Whenever a sketch is to be used
+Whenever a sketch is to be used the Arduino IDE calls a C++ compiler which compiles the code and a copy of each of the libraries needed.
+This can be done as a check that it allo works and then loaded onto the Arduino using the connection.

+On a Windows computer the USB connection to the computer will be via a COM port and it is necessary to tell the Arduino IDE which COM port to use.

 ## Using CANshield